yasarshaikh/SF-bench/docs/faq.md

 ### Who is SF-Bench for?

 - **AI researchers:** Benchmark model performance on domain-specific tasks
-- **Salesforce teams:** Evaluate which AI models work best for Salesforce development
+- **Salesforce teams:** Evaluate AI models for Salesforce development using objective metrics
 - **Model providers:** Test and improve models for enterprise use cases
 - **Developers:** Understand AI capabilities and limitations for Salesforce